joshcanhelp/obsidian-cloud-api/backend/README.md

 }
 ```

-... which will repond back with a temporary API key.
+... which will repond back with a temporary API key, as described above.

+#### 2. Add a vault